-The Glacier Security Hub protects your device, data, and communications by detecting if your device has been compromised.
+The Glacier Security Hub protects your device, data, and communications by detecting if your device has been or could be compromised.
 In addition, Glacier verifies that your device security settings are configured for optimal security.
 When a threat or issue is detected, Glacier will send you a notification within the app.

 The items below are included in Glacier's Security Hub: